The Effects of Concerta Use: Short-Term, Long-Term, Side Effects, and Treatment

 Concerta dependence is closely associated with the development of drug tolerance.
 Upon taking any drug for sustained periods of time, especially at doses higher than recommended, the body becomes tolerant to it.

-When you’ve developed a tolerance to Concerta, you begin to need more and more to feel the same sense of alertness and euphoria.
+When you’ve developed a tolerance to Concerta, you begin to need more and more of the drug to feel the same sense of alertness and euphoria.
 Higher doses mean higher risk.
-The more you take, the more likely you are to experience the negative effects of the drug, which can include both physical and psychological problems.
+The more you take, the more likely you are to experience the negative effects of Concerta use, which can include both physical and psychological problems.

 Addiction can be debilitating.
-If you are in need of help and don’t know where to go, call 1-888-744-0069 to talk to one of our treatment support specialists and discover how you can find your way back from Concerta dependence.
+If you are in need of help and don’t know where to go, call American Addiction Centers (AAC) free at to talk to one of our addiction treatment support specialists and discover how you can find your way back from Concerta dependence.

 - Depression and suicidal ideation.